Contact Us

 Taking work issues home can be really damaging to your wellbeing and relationships.
 And often leads to unhealthy “quick fixes” like alcohol, drugs or food to improve your mood.
 It can be difficult to admit that you are struggling for fear of damaging your reputation or even losing your job.

-As a counsellor, I have met thousands of people over the years and learned from their unique stories and circumstances.
+As a counsellor, I’ve met thousands of people over the years and learned from their unique stories and circumstances.
 Many are in high-stress jobs and try to juggle the demands of work and family.
-Self-care is not a priority, “I don’t have time” or “It’s too difficult.”
+Self-care is not a priority, “I don’t have time” or “It’s too difficult”.
 They often fail to identify the red flags and learn the hard way that long-term stress is hazardous to health.
 Over time, stress can contribute to serious health problems, such as high blood pressure, heart disease, diabetes, and other illnesses, including mental health issues such as depression or anxiety.

-I have also met people who respond differently to stress.
+I’ve also met people who respond differently to stress.
 They don’t seem to crumble under pressure and handle challenges differently.
 They have learned to see stressful situations as opportunities to become stronger and better.
 And they have incorporated self-care into their work and personal lives.
+What can you do to keep work stress from becoming home stress?
+There is no “one-size-fits-all” answer when it comes to stress management.
+What works for me, might not work for you.
+Even very small changes in your actions can have a long-lasting effect on your wellbeing.

 So, just start.
 Right.
 Now!